 Full and extensive training is at the heart of what we do.
-As a not-for-profit organisation, we ensure that any surplus income after expenses is ploughed straight back into providing more training for our foster carers, which is free and which you can claim travel expenses for.
+As a not-for-profit agency, we ensure that any surplus income after expenses is ploughed straight back into providing more training for our foster carers, which is free and which you can claim travel expenses for.

 There are further mandatory courses, but there are also optional courses available to extend your skill set.

 You will receive full 24/7 support from The Foster Care Co-operative.
-We have an out of hours service and you will have your own dedicated social worker during working hours, so you will never be on your own.
+We have an out of hours service and you will have your own social worker during working hours, so you will never be on your own.

 Your social worker will work closely with you, both on your initial application to foster and in order to provide you with ongoing support, including monthly visits.
 These visits will give you the opportunity to talk openly about any concerns you may have, and how best we can continue to support you.

 It is extremely important for foster carers to be able to talk to each other.
 Our support group calendar provides an opportunity for carers in a particular area to come together and share their experiences and knowledge.
 As a co-operative agency, we also value your feedback on any part of the service or support we provide you.